rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

 ## Prerequisites in Amazon Web Services

+>**Note**
+>Deploying to Amazon AWS will incur charges.
+For more information, refer to the [EKS pricing page](https://aws.amazon.com/eks/pricing/).

 To set up a cluster on EKS, you will need to set up an Amazon VPC (Virtual Private Cloud).
 You will also need to make sure that the account you will be using to create the EKS cluster has the appropriate permissions.
 For details, refer to the official guide on [Amazon EKS Prerequisites](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html#eks-prereqs).

 ### Amazon VPC